A Reputation Mechanism Is All You Need: Collaborative Fairness and Adversarial Robustness in Federated Learning: Proposed RFFL Framework

-In more detail, we investigate three types of attacks: (1) \textit{targeted poisoning attack} with a specific objective; (2) \textit{untargeted poisoning attack} that aims to compromise the integrity of the system; and (3) \textit{free-riders} who aim to benefit from the global model, without really contributing.

-\textbf{\textit{Targeted poisoning}}.
-We consider a particular type of targeted poisoning called label-flipping, in which the labels of training examples are flipped to a target class~\cite{biggio2011support}.
-For instance, in MNIST a `1-7' flip refers to training on images of `1' but using `7' as the labels.

-\textbf{\textit{Untargeted poisoning}}.
-We consider three types of untargeted poisoning defined in~\cite{bernstein2019signsgd}.
-Specifically, after local training and before uploading, the adversary may (i) arbitrarily rescale gradients; or (ii) randomize the element-wise signs of the gradients; or (iii) randomly invert the element-wise values of the gradients.

-\textbf{\textit{Free-riders}}.
-Free-riders represent the participants unwilling to contribute their gradients due to data privacy concerns or computational costs, but want to access the jointly trained model for free.
-There are no specific restrictions on their behaviors and they typically upload random or noisy gradients.
+In particular, we investigate three types of attacks: \begin{itemize}[noitemsep,nolistsep] \item \textbf{\textit{Targeted poisoning}}.
+We consider the label-flipping attack, in which the labels of training examples are flipped to a target class~\cite{biggio2011support}.
+For instance, in MNIST a `1-7' flip refers to training on images of `1' but using `7' as the labels. \item \textbf{\textit{Untargeted poisoning}}.
+We consider three types of untargeted poisoning defined in~\cite{bernstein2019signsgd}, where before uploading gradients, the adversary may (i) arbitrarily rescale gradients; or (ii) randomize the element-wise signs of the gradients; or (iii) randomly invert the element-wise values of the gradients. \item \textbf{\textit{Free-riders}}.
+Free-riders represent the participants unwilling to contribute their gradients due to data privacy concerns or computational costs, but want to access the jointly trained model for free~\cite{FL2019}.
+They typically upload random gradients. \end{itemize}